AnsonLai/OpenAI-Audiobook-Generator/README.md

 # Text-to-Audio Converter / Audiobook Creator

+## FORK OVERVIEW

+Very minor modifications made to allow for selection between Standard and HD TTS models.
+Also added some silent delay to the audio if there are several newlines between text (i.e. between title and text).

 ## Important Notes

 - **No Liability:** This project is provided as is, without any guarantees or warranty.
 The author is not liable for any damages or losses arising from the use or performance of this software.